- What is the Criterion Collection?

-What is the relationship between the Criterion Collection and Janus Films?
+- What is the relationship between the Criterion Collection and Janus Films?

-> The companies have similar missions but focus on different markets.
-Criterion publishes DVDs and Blu-rays and spends most of its energy on the home video market.
-Janus handles theatrical and nontheatrical showings, as well as television and cable licenses.
-To learn more about Janus Films, please visit: janusfilms.com.
+The companies have similar missions but focus on different markets.
+Criterion publishes home video releases including DVDs, Blu-ray and 4K discs.
+Janus Films oversees theatrical and nontheatrical showings as well as television and cable licenses.
+To learn more about Janus Films, please visit janusfilms.com.

-> - What is the difference between the Criterion Collection and Eclipse lines?
+- What is the difference between the Criterion Collection and Eclipse lines?

-> The Criterion Collection is dedicated to gathering the greatest films from around the world and publishing them in DVD and Blu-ray editions of the highest technical quality, with supplemental features that enhance the appreciation of the art of film.
+The Criterion Collection is dedicated to gathering the greatest films from around the world and publishing them in DVD, Blu-ray, and 4K editions of the highest technical quality, with supplemental features that enhance the appreciation of the art of film.
 Eclipse is a selection of lost, forgotten, or overshadowed classics in simple, affordable DVD editions.
 Each Eclipse series is a brief cinematheque retrospective for the adventurous home viewer.
-Essential Art House is exactly that: movie-only DVD editions of the films you need to know, presented in beautiful digital transfers and accompanied by helpful liner notes.
-For the devoted cinephile, these are must-own fundamentals; for the novice film lover, this is precisely where to begin.

-> - How many films are included in an Eclipse series?
+- How many films are included in an Eclipse series?
 Are the films in Eclipse series available separately?

-> Every Eclipse series includes two or more films, and they are not sold separately.
+Every Eclipse series includes two or more films, and they are not sold separately.

-> - Do you sell your DVDs and Blu-rays outside the United States?
+- Do you sell your discs outside the United States?
 In which regions do they play?